Iverson/backbone-resources/README.md

 # Backbone.Resources 0.1.0

-No need more define route actions inside [Backbone](http://documentcloud.github.com/backbone) Router.
+Don't need more define route actions inside [Backbone](http://documentcloud.github.com/backbone) Router.

 ## Why you need it?

-With standart Backbone.Router your have to write long list of routes for each action of your app, and worse, you have to define transit actions for each route inside Router function which as a rule just trigger special events which handled in other Views.
-So why we need these extra functions and events handlers?
+With standart Backbone.Router your have to write long list of routes for each action of your app, and worse, you have to define transit actions for each route inside Router function which as a rule just trigger special events and it handled in other Views.
+So why we need these extra functions in Router and events handlers in Views?
 What about declarative relation between resource routes and View-actions like in Rails router?
 And what about declarative redirects in a single line of code also without router actions?
 With Backbone.Resources you can do this and some more!
 Features of Backbone.Resources:

 * Resource Routing like in Rails.
 Your declare in a single line of code all routes for one resource and bind it with special View that service it.